jmphil09/carmichael/README.md

 There are 2 main ways to run this code.

 1) Use the CarmCalculator class, and run the code locally on one machine.
-This is mostly for testing algorithm improvements and getting a benchmark score for a single system.
-See `CarmCalculator_Instructions.md` and `carm_calculator_examples.py` for examples on how to use this class.
+This is mostly for demos, testing algorithm improvements, and benchmarks.

 2) Use the CarmNodeCalculator class, and run the code on any number of machines as nodes which send data to a server node.
 See `CarmNodeCalculator_Setup_Guide.md` for instructions on how to set this up.

+##How to use the CarmCalculator class

+See `CarmCalculator_Instructions.md` and `carm_calculator_examples.py` for examples on how to use this class.

+###TODO List
+ - Add algorithms to compute 4-carmichael numbers
+ - Use CUDA to compute carmichael numbers with one or more GPU's